ibm-cloud-docs/vpc/backup_service_vpc_manage_policy.md

 {: #backup-manage-policy-api}
 {: api}

-Delete a backup policy, rename a policy, edit user tags with the API.
+You can delete a backup policy, rename a policy, and edit user tags with the API.

 ### Delete a backup policy and plans with the API
 {: #backup-delete-policy-api}

 Make a `DELETE /backup_policies/{backup_policy_id}` request to delete a backup policy and all associated backup plans.
 During the deletion, the status shows `deleting`.
 When the deletion is complete (status = `deleted`), the backup policy and backup plans cannot be recovered.

-Example request:
+See the following example.

 ```curl
 curl -X DELETE\